adrn/gala/docs/tutorials/exp.rst

 API
 ---

-See :class:`~gala.potential.EXPPotential` for the complete API documentation.
+See :class:`~gala.potential.potential.EXPPotential` for the complete API documentation.